-Birds come in an amazing variety of shapes, colors and personalities.
-Finding the right bird is essential to having a happy relationship with your pet bird.
-Some birds need a vast amount of attention and work, especially larger parrots, but even small parrots need a lot of love and attention in order to be happy.
+Estimates say that more than 5 million households in the U.S. have pet birds.
+Birds come in an amazing variety of shapes, colors, and personalities.
+It is important to find the right bird that fits your personality and lifestyle.
+Some birds need a vast amount of attention and work, especially larger parrots, but even some smaller birds need a lot of love and handling in order to be happy and friendly.

-Many people are drawn to parrots such as amazons, African greys, cockatoos and macaws as they are gorgeous birds that are very trainable.
-Greys and amazons are coveted for their talking abilities.
-However, these very trainable birds are also the most challenging and most demanding as pets.
-If you are interested in a parrot, it is extremely important to examine your motivation for getting a pet bird, along with your ability to commit to hard work needed to successfully live with one of these demanding birds over the long haul (most are very long-lived).
+Many people are drawn to parrots such as Amazons, African greys, cockatoos, and macaws as they are gorgeous birds that are very trainable.
+Greys and Amazons are coveted for their talking abilities.
+These very trainable birds are also the most challenging and most demanding as pets.
+If you are interested in a parrot, it is extremely important to examine your motivation for getting a pet bird, along with your ability to commit to hard work needed to successfully live with one of these demanding birds over the long haul (some can live up to 60 years).

-That said, birds certainly have the potential to be wonderful companions.
-As with any pet, find out as much as you can about birds you might be considering before making the huge commitment to bird ownership.
 Beginners who do not have a lot of time to spend with a pet bird should consider species such as canaries or finches.
-Those with a bit more time and an interest in parrots could consider budgies or cockatiels, which are smaller members of the parrot family but which are friendly, relatively quiet, and easy to tame (look for a young bird).
-Other members of the parrot family which might be considered by beginners include lovebirds, pionus parrots, poicephalus parrots, parrotlets, quaker parrots and grey cheeked parakeets.
-And while doves and pigeons are often overlooked as pets, they can make quite good companions as they are quite and sociable.
+If you have a bit more time and have an interest in parrots, then you could consider parakeets (budgies) or cockatiels, which are smaller members of the parrot family and are friendly, relatively quiet, and easy to tame if you get a young bird.